RikClaes/FRAPPE/README.md

 ## Usage:
+### loading and plotting an interpolates spectrum at a given SpT
 The below eaxmple shows how to load an interpolated spectrum at a given SpT and plot it.

 ```